Learn to sign with Rock Choir!

-Members of The Hands That Rock will be required to pass Stacey Stockwell’s sign language course (which will be provided free to those selected) and gain an in-house certification.
-This will allow ‘The Hands That Rock’ Members to officially sign at future performances helping make Rock Choir accessible to the Deaf/deaf and Disabled communities.
+Members of The Hands That Rock will be required to pass Rock Choir’s sign language course designed by Stacey Stockwell and gain an in-house certification.
+This will allow ‘The Hands That Rock’ members to officially sign at future performances enabling the shows to be accessible to the Deaf/deaf and Disabled communities.

-Due to the high level of expertise needed to be selected for The Hands That Rock this opportunity will not be available to everyone.
-Numbers are extremely limited and certification is required.
-However, our brand new Rock & Sign sessions are available to everybody and have been designed to help members learn and understand sign language and disabilities in an uplifting environment.
+Due to the high level of expertise needed for The Hands That Rock, this opportunity will not be available to everyone.
+Therefore, numbers are extremely limited, and certification is required.

 If a Rockie is showing great strength at Rock & Sign and wishes to join The Hands that Rock, they may be invited to join “The Hands that Rock School” to train and continue their learning journey with Stacey and attend several sessions of tutorials a week on Zoom or YouTube, all included in their Rock Choir membership!